PreciousIfeaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writes text into a file
+Prints the last line of a file